babboonz/networkconfig-medical_bdb_app/README.md

 # networkconfig-medical_bdb_app
-This is the configurations needed for the medicall app.
+This is the configurations needed for the medical app.